 We priests can learn two fundamental truths from Blessed Miguel.
 First of all, after the likeness of Christ, we are called to care for the whole person, body and soul.
 We are to encourage both the spiritual and the corporal works of mercy and to carry them out ourselves.
 Secondly, nothing, not even the threat of death, should stand between us and the accomplishing of our sacred mission.
 After offering ourselves to Christ at our ordination, our lives no longer are our own.
 No matter the danger, we should give ourselves totally to our spouse, the Church, and to the spiritual children entrusted to our care, particularly in the celebration of the sacraments of the Church.

 Father David Skillman is a Roman Catholic priest in the Archdiocese of St. Louis.
-He had been the Associate Pastor at St. Elizabeth Ann Seton Parish in St. Charles, Missouri since his ordination in 2009.
-In 2012, Father Skillman was appointed the Vice-Rector of Cardinal Glennon College and he serves as a Spiritual Director for Kenrick School of Theology in St. Louis.
+He serves as the pastor of St. Gerard Majella Catholic Church in Kirwood, Missouri.
 Father Skillman is a Certification student with TOBI and has attended numerous courses.
 You can access audios of Father Skillman’s homilies through: http://frskillman.podbean.com/